retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

     .. figure:: /_static/user_guides/eventstream/03_timedelta_log_scale.png
         :width: 400

     This distribution of the adjacent events is sort of common.
-It looks like a bi-modal (which is not true: remember, we use log-scale here), but these two bells help us to estimate estimate a timeout for splitting sessions.
+It looks like a bimodal (which is not true: remember we use log-scale here), but these two bells help us to estimate a timeout for splitting sessions.
 From this charts we can see that it is reasonable to set it to somewhat between 10 and 100 minutes.

     Another use case for :py:meth:`timedelta_hist()<retentioneering.eventstream.eventstream.Eventstream.timedelta_hist>` is visualizing the distribution of the timedeltas between two specific events.
 Assume we want to know how much time it takes for a user to go from product1 to cart.
 Then we set `event_pair=('product1', 'cart')` and pass it to ``timdelta_hist``: